kaz-utashiro/greple-L/README.md

 - **-ML** _line numbers_

-    If a line number argument immediately follows **-ML** module option, it is recognized as a line number.
+    If a line number arguments immediately follows **-ML** module option, they are recognized as line numbers.
 Note that, this format implicitly adds the `--cm N` option to disable the coloring feature.
     Use the `--cm @` option to cancel it.

     Next command will show 42nd line.

         greple -ML 42 file

-    Multiple lines can be specified by joining with comma:
+    Multiple lines can be specified separately or by comma-joined single
+    parameter:

+        greple -ML 42 52 62
         greple -ML 42,52,62

     Range can be specified by colon: